 I observed (ever the anthropologist) my friends become early employees of the people whose quotes comprise Valley of Genius: The Uncensored History of Silicon Valley, a signed copy of which I snagged at the summit.
 And now 40 years later I managed, inadvertently, to take a wrap-up tour of the same area so heavily layered with memories from my youth while celebrating current friends and family.

-The man I lived with in my college days and on through my 20s was a programmer of sorts but he did not like to apply himself and always seemed to have dreams of short-circuiting the path of hard work that least to success and traveling straight to the rewards of hard work.
+The man I lived with in my college days and on through my 20s was a programmer of sorts but he did not like to apply himself and always seemed to have dreams of short-circuiting the path of hard work that leads to success and traveling straight to the rewards of hard work.
 He was so smart… and short-sighted.
 He stranded us in Berkeley one summer.
 It involved selling a VW Bus that we drove out there so as to make enough money to pay for the trip and flight home.
 It did not work.
 His schemes never did.

 I convinced him to purchase a ticket back to West Lafayette for me just as the semester was beginning so I could continue my schooling.
 He returned eventually.
 How different would my life had been if I had stayed and gotten a baby-sitting job as was suggested?
 Vastly I am sure.
 I wonder if he would still be alive today if I had done that.
 I was always a caretaker, he might have fared better.
 I had some good times that summer and I learned so much through participant-observation of the blossoming computer culture.
 But I also learned how close homelessness and dependence on alcohol can be when you leave your path in the hands of another person.
 I learned some very important lessons that summer.